CartmanDavis/FBMessengerMenuHider/README.md

 ---

 # Installation
 [Download this repository](https://github.com/CartmanDavis/FBMessengerMenuHider/archive/master.zip).
 Unzip it, you can call it whatever you'd like.
 In Google Chrome, nagivate to the url chrome://extensions.
 Toggle "Developer mode" to on (top right of the page).
 Then, select "Load unpacked" (top left), and choose the previously downloaded folder.
+Be sure that you've selected the folder that contains the files, and not a folder containing that one.
 Enjoy one less distraction in Facebook messenger.

 ---